August 29, 1943 - December 18, 2019

-Steven Carter is a retired emeritus professor of English and former Senior Fulbright Fellow at two Polish Universities, having taught for thirty-eight years.
-The author of over forty published books, he is the recipient of numerous literary awards, including the Schachterle Prize presented by the Society for Literature and Science, and the Eric Hoffer Foundation's Montaigne Medal.
-Carter has also been recognized for his work in Japanese short-form poetry, namely haiku and haibun.
-Carter and his wife Janice split the year between Tucson, Arizona, and Bigfork, Montana.
+Steven Carter was a retired emeritus professor of English and former Senior Fulbright Fellow at two Polish Universities, having taught for thirty-eight years.
+The author of over forty published books, he was the recipient of numerous literary awards, including the Schachterle Prize presented by the Society for Literature and Science, and the Eric Hoffer Foundation's Montaigne Medal.
+Carter had also been recognized for his work in Japanese short-form poetry, namely haiku and haibun.
+Carter and his wife Janice used to split the year between Tucson, Arizona, and Bigfork, Montana.

 The Schachterle Prize presented by the American National Society for Literature and Science (1989); UNESCO's Nuove Lettere International Poetry and Literature Prize (2000 and 2001); The Eric Hoffer Foundation's Montaigne Medal (2013); First Prize in the 2012 British International Haiku competition (haibun section); Second Prize in the 2012 Irish Haiku Society International haiku competition.

 Collected Prose Poems and Others volumes I-XX (Alba Publishing UK 2015-18)); Game Changers (Red Moon Press 2018); The Metaphysical Faire (Red Moon Press 2018); Collected Aphorisms and Meditations (Alba, 2018); My Words for It: Poems (Red Moon Press 2018).